odoo/documentation/README.rst

 Theme Customisations
 --------------------

-* The Odoo theme supports *Banner Images* at the top of documents.
+* The Twenty20 theme supports *Banner Images* at the top of documents.
 These banners are configured by setting a ``:banner:`` field at the top of the document (before the page title), the banner images will be looked up in the ``_static`` folder at the root of